Enumeration formulas for (3, 6)-fullerenes: The number of (3,6)-fullerenes with a given number of vertices

 . \end{theorem}

-\begin{proof} Recall that $\sigma(V)$ is the number of signatures for trihexes with $V$ vertices and $\delta(V)$ is the number of trihexes with $V$ vertices with 3-fold rotational symmetry, or equivalently, with coinciding signatures.
-The number of trihexes with $V$ vertices is given by $\dfrac{1}{3} (\sigma(V) - \delta(V)) + \delta(V)$, since there are three distinct equivalent signatures that describe each trihex without 3-fold rotational symmetry and only one signature that describes each trihex with 3-fold rotational symmetry.
+\begin{proof} The number of $(3,6)$-fullerenes with $V$ vertices is given by $\dfrac{1}{3} (\sigma(V) - \delta(V)) + \delta(V)$, since there are three distinct equivalent signatures that describe each $(3,6)$-fullerene without 3-fold rotational symmetry and only one signature that describes each $(3,6)$-fullerene with 3-fold rotational symmetry.
 This expression can be rewritten as $\dfrac{1}{3} \sigma(V)+ \dfrac{2}{3} \delta(V)$.
-The formulas in the theorem follow from the formula for $\sigma(V)$ given in Lemma 2 of \cite{green2024polyhedra} and the formula for $\delta(V)$ given in Theorem~\ref{thm-delta} above. \end{proof}
+The other formulas in the theorem follow from the formula for $\sigma(V)$ from Equation~\ref{eqn-sigma} and the formula for $\delta(V)$ given in Theorem~\ref{thm-delta}. \end{proof}

-See Table~\ref{table:bigCounts} for the number of trihexes for values of $V$ up to 360.
+See Table~\ref{table:bigCounts} for the number of $(3,6)$-fullerenes for values of $V$ up to 480.